hbctraining/spatial_nanocourse/lessons/visum_hd.md

 object_filt <- ScaleData(object_filt)
 ```

-Next, we will run a PCA, FindNeighgbors, Find clusters **we have more detailed explanantion for all of these in our scRNA-seq materials**, bring some of that here.
+Next, we will run a PCA, FindNeighbors, FindClusters **we have more detailed explanation for all of these in our scRNA-seq materials**, port some of that here.

 ```r
 object_filt <- RunPCA(object_filt, assay = "sketch", reduction.name = "pca.sketch")